 We have designed the sequential program to be linked to curriculum outcomes and to challenge our students across four broad spheres of holistic educational development: physical, social, intellectual and spiritual.

 The development of skills for teamwork, collaboration, problem solving and initiative is central to all the programs from Year 3 to Year 9.

 Our students develop age-appropriate skills through this program:

-- Year 4 students learn to put up a tent, and navigate on a bushwalk
+- Year 4 students learn to put up a tent, and navigate on a bushwalk.

-- Year 5 students sleep in a tent for one night and experience the joy of campfire stories and the challenges of prussiking and orienteering
+- Year 5 students sleep in a tent for one night and experience the joy of campfire stories and the challenges of prussiking and orienteering.

 - Students in Years 8 and 9 abseil down a rock face and negotiate the high ropes.

-Duke of Edinburgh Award Scheme (DEAS)
+Duke of Edinburgh’s International Award

-This program is entirely voluntary and each participant is free to choose their own program of activities and to progress according to personal needs, aptitude and availability of resources.
+The Award program is entirely voluntary and each participant is free to choose their own program of activities and to progress according to personal needs, aptitude and availability of resources.

-The DEAS may be undertaken from Year 9 onwards, with students working their way through the Bronze, Silver and Gold levels.
+Duke of Ed may be undertaken from Year 9 onwards, with students working their way through the Bronze, Silver and Gold levels.

 To fulfil all the requirements of the Gold Award is a significant achievement.